-Breakfast will be served starting at 7:45 a.m. in the cafeteria for first wave of students.
+Breakfast will be served starting at 7:45 a.m. in the cafeteria.

 As the school year progresses, we encourage all students to embrace opportunities to obtain school supplies, join activities, clubs and sports, and make the best of this school year!